reframejs/reframe/docs/getting-started.md

 The
 [react-frontend](/plugins/create/starters/react-frontend#readme)
 starter scaffolds a static site.
-Alternatively,
-you can use another starter
+There are other starters that scaffold other kinds of apps such as
-to scaffold a SSR app, a full-stack app, etc.
+SSR app, full-stack app, etc.
 See [Starters](/docs/starters.md#readme).